OPERATING PROCEDURES

 LIFETIME MEMBERSHIP:

-An active member may submit recommendations to the Board of Directors for an individual to become a lifetime member of NTBOA.
+An active member may submit recommendations to the Board of Directors for an individual to become a lifetime member of the NTBOA.
 Any person recommended for lifetime membership must have been a member of the NTBOA.
 The Board will determine any other eligibility requirements for this honor.
 A two-thirds vote of the Board is necessary to award lifetime membership to an eligible individual.
 To maintain a Lifetime Membership, one must register with the NTBOA annually and attend at least one meeting.

 GAME INCIDENT REPORTING: